krlkt/PackDieBadeHoseEin-iOS/README.md

             into data.
 Here I learned about JSON File format and how to send and receive information to/from it.
 Another important lesson is
             how to build iOS simple GUI and how to add persistent items such as 'add to favorites'.

+# Usage
+Open using xCode
+Build and run